vincentchachere/VPN-Setup-and-Geo-location-Testing/README.md

 - Browse https:whatismyipaddress.com from our Virtual Machine
 - Install and connect to a VPN on the VM
 - Revisit https:whatismyipaddress.com from the VPN
-- Explore various websites using the VPN on the VM
+- Explore websites using a VPN on the VM

 ## Configuration Steps